-12 Outline the applicable legislation for primary processors of live animals.
-Is any distinction made between meat for domestic consumption and meat for export?
+11 List the main applicable enacted legislation for primary processors of live animals.

 Domestic legislation is included in the Animal Act 2011, the Decree on Trade in Living Animals and the Decree on Keepers of Animals, which regulate the health of food animals, transportation as well as disease outbreak and management.
 In addition, the NVWA has issued detailed rules concerning specific issues relating to animal welfare and transportation, including rules on housing and use of medicine.